agraystewart/stormwater_monitoring/README.md

 **sql\_insert.cpp and sql\_insert.h** - Contain the declaration and definition for the
     sql\_insert function, which creates SQL insert statements based on a csv text file.
-See 325misc.pdf for more information.
+For more explanation, see [Additional Information](#additional-information).

 **main.cpp** - Calls the sql\_insert function in order to create all SQL insert
     statements for the database.
-See 325misc.pdf for more information.
+For more explanation, see [Additional Information](#additional-information).

 **325design.sql** - Includes drop table and create table statements for twelve
     tables: parameter, storm, stormwater\_BMP, maintenance, sampling\_location,